 Valleys: Valleys, which are any point where two planes meet, increase the amount of time it takes to install a layover just because they demand more care.
 Again, by creating more points of contact between planes, installing a layover demands even more care than a full replacement.

 If it’s basically only a new roof that would accommodate a layover, it begs the question, “Why install a layover?”
-It doesn’t take that much time or labor to remove the first layer of shingles that a layover gets your roofing project done faster or cheaper.
+It doesn’t take that much time or labor to remove the first layer of asphalt roofing shingle that a layover gets your roofing project done faster or cheaper.
 In fact, a layover would only take longer because there are literally more factors to take into consideration since you have to think about everything you thought about to install your first layer of shingles plus your first layer of shingles.

 If you’re flipping a house and need to cut corners, then a layover might work.
-Of course, then you’ll be passing the buck on to someone else to do the repair, which isn’t ethical nor necessarily a good idea since it may earn you a poor reputation.
+Of course, then you’ll be passing the buck on to a roofing contractor to do the repair, which isn’t ethical nor necessarily a good idea since it may earn you a poor reputation.
 Given that the cost and time of a layover is comparable to a full replace, and the fact that the layover won’t look as good as a full replace, you should just get the full replace.

 It’s becoming abundantly clear that a layover isn’t really going to save you money, but saving money is important, especially if you’re wondering, “How do I pay for a roof with no money?”
 Luckily, there are many ways to pay for a roof when funds are low.
 You can go with a payment plan; if you have enough equity in your home you can get a loan with a low interest rate; you can get a cash out refinancing, which is when you get a new mortgage on your home with more money than your home requires so that that extra money can be used to pay off debts; and you can reach out to charities, try crowdfunding, or check with your local government.

-At the end of the day, your roof is one of the most important investments in your home.
+At the end of the day, your entire roof is one of the most important investments in your home.
 Since a second set of shingles undermines the quality of your roof, it’s not the route you should go.
 A layover is more complicated and the risk just isn’t worth it, so go the route of a full roof replacement.
 And, preferably, replace your roof before you need to replace your roof to save yourself even more hassle!

 "(required)" indicates required fields